guilhermebkel/guilhermebkel/README.md

 ## 👨‍💻 Current Projects

-On part of my free time I like to stay focused in some personal projects just for fun/curiosity.
+In part of my free time I like to stay focused on some personal projects just for fun/curiosity.

 > 💎 [Personal Website](https://guilherr.me) - My personal website which I use to show some info about me technically/personally.